Why Human Guidance Matters in Collaborative Vibe Coding: Introduction

-Fig. \ref{fig:figure1}A illustrate our setup (see screenshots from the experiment in Appendix Fig. \ref{fig:interface}B).
+Fig. \ref{fig:figure1}A illustrates the setup used in our experiments (see screenshots from the experiment in Appendix \ref{appendix:experiment-interface}).
 An \textit{instructor} (vibe coder) views a reference image and its SVG rendition from the previous iteration and then uses natural language instructions to guide a code-generation system.
 The \textit{code-generator} produces SVG code that can then be rendered as an image.
-We created 10 reference images by prompting GPT-5 \citep{singh2025openai} to generate images of the following animals: cat, dog, tiger, bird, elephant, penguin, shark, zebra, giraffe, panda.
+The process is iterative, emulating real-world coding practices: each instructor starts from the best result of the previous iterations and incrementally refines it to better match the target image.

 We also introduce a selection step to mimic realistic collaborative coding workflows.
 At each stage, the \textit{selector} compares the current version with the previous one and can revert the changes if they do not improve the result.
 This ability to select and discard modifications reflects common processes of technical refinement, such as those used in version control systems (e.g., Git).
-Fig. \ref{fig:figure1}B show the overall iterative procedure (see screenshots in Appendix Fig. \ref{fig:interface}C).
+Fig. \ref{fig:figure1}B shows the overall iterative procedure (see screenshots in Appendix \ref{appendix:experiment-interface}).
 At each iteration, a selector decides whether the current or the previous SVG better matches the reference image.
 The selected SVG is then passed to an instructor, who provides vibe-coding instructions that are passed forward.

-In the basic experiment, the same participant performed both the selection and instruction roles at iteration $n$.
-Furthermore, in the first iteration, no previous SVG is provided, and the instructor generates an image based solely on the reference image.
-Likewise, in the second iteration, no selector is involved, as only a single image has been created at that point.
+In the basic experimental configuration, the same participant performed both the selection and instruction roles at each iteration.
+In the first iteration, no previous SVG was provided, and the instructor generated an image solely based on the reference image.
+Likewise, in the second iteration, no selector was involved, as only a single image had been created at that point.

-Finally, we simulate the role of independent \textit{evaluators} by involving independent group of humans.
-These evaluators view both the reference image and the generated SVG output and assess the quality of the vibe-coding process by rating the visual similarity between the two images (Fig. \ref{fig:figure1}C).
-Overall 120 people evaluated 4800 images (aggregated from all 16 experiments reported in this paper).
+Finally, we simulate the role of independent \textit{evaluators} by involving an independent group of human participants.
+These evaluators view both the reference image and the generated SVG output and assess the quality of the vibe-coding process by rating the visual similarity between the two images (Fig. \ref{fig:figure1}C, Appendix \ref{appendix:validation-interface}).
+As an additional control, we also had AI systems perform the evaluation task.
+An extended Methods section is provided in Appendix~\ref{smethods}.
+All experiment codes and data are available at \href{https://doi.org/10.17605/OSF.IO/BZDRV}{https://doi.org/10.17605/OSF.IO/BZDRV}.